SvStraten/SiamSA-PPM/README.md

 # SiamSA-PPM

-This is the official GitHub repository for SIAMese learning with Statistical Augmentation for Predictive Process Monitoring (SimSA-PPM)
+This is the official GitHub repository for SIAMese learning with Statistical Augmentation for Predictive Process Monitoring (SiamSA-PPM)

 ![The Framework](framework.png)